VainlyStrain/Vailyn/README.md

 ### Installation

-Recommended Python version is 3.7+, but it should work fine with prior Python 3 versions, too.
+Recommended & tested Python versions are 3.7+, but it should work fine with Python 3.5 & Python 3.6, too.
 To install Vailyn, download the archive from the release tab, or perform

 ```
 $ git clone https://github.com/VainlyStrain/Vailyn